-This blog archives my most memorable language learning adventures.
+This blog archives my personal growth in addition to my most memorable language learning adventures.
 From attending an intensive 8-week “no-English-allowed” summer immersion program at Middlebury, to studying abroad in Beijing, China (sponsored by the Benjamin A. Gilman International Scholarship Program) .
 From 2014-2015, I will blog about my newest, exciting chapters: my Critical Language Scholarshp and Fulbright ETA Grant.

 The Critical Language Scholarship, a Department of State program, funds intensive training programs in “critical” languages.
 I am a scholarship recipient for 2014 and will attend an 8-week intensive language program in Hangzhou, China over the summer.
 Click here to see my updates!

 The Fulbright program is also funded by the Department of State and among other things supports academic projects abroad in the spirit of fostering cultural and scholarly exchange.
 Through Fulbright’s English Teaching Assistant (ETA) Program, I will go to Taichung, Taiwan to teach English for approximately one year.